This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Plants/Flowers

-Plants need water and light/warmth to live, but an excess of either is deadly, as Gavin and Scottie kill Madeleine and Judy respectively, after appearing to be supportive of them.
-(Remember from the analysis of Gavin that his element is the ocean.)
-Scottie throwing logs on the fire could be subtle visual foreshadowing of how he will harm Judy.
+Plants need water and light/warmth to live, but an excess of either is deadly, as Gavin and Scottie kill Madeleine along with Judy respectively, after appearing to be supportive of them.
+(Remember from my analysis of Gavin that his element is the ocean.)
+Scottie throwing logs on the fire could be subtle visual foreshadowing of how he will harm Judy to fuel his desire.
 Madeleine falling into the bay might be another, especially when paired with the image of the flowers submerged in the blue-black water with her.
 Plants are passive, helpless and used in homes for aesthetic purposes.
 They’re green, like Madeleine’s color and we see a ton of plants throughout the film, especially in conjunction with her.
-Her first stop is to a flower store, the cemetery she goes to next is also filled with plants and flowers.
-There are flowers in the portrait of Carlotta and even a picture of flowers next to it.
+Her first stop is to a flower store, and then the cemetery she goes to next is filled with plants.
+There is a bouquet in the portrait of Carlotta and even a separate picture of flowers next to it in the frame.
 There are plants in Gavin’s office and the gentleman’s club when he and Scottie discuss Madeleine.
-The McKittrick hotel’s caretaker is surrounded by plants.
+The McKittrick hotel’s caretaker is surrounded by plants and mentions tending to them.

 There are pictures of flowers in Judy’s apartment and her room in the McKittrick hotel.
 Scottie pins a flower on Judy and there are flowers at the hair salon as she becomes Madeleine.
-Midge unwisely brings red flowers to Scottie as he’s recuperating in the hospital, and the wall behind him is consumed by ivy—representing the fact that Madeleine still fresh on his mind.
+Midge unwisely brings red flowers to Scottie as he’s recuperating in the hospital, and the wall behind him is consumed by ivy—both representing the fact that Madeleine still fresh on his mind.
 Most famously are the Sequoia trees Scottie and Madeleine go to on their first “date” where he utters one of the key lines of the movie “always green, ever-living,” forever tying her to the color and the plants that come with it.
-The tree rings and flowers can also join in with the circular motif at the same time.
-Flowers are circular objects within plants, which serve both purposes, representing Madeleine herself and for Scottie those “perfect moments” he wants to return to and relive forever.
+The tree rings and flowers also join in with the aforementioned circular motif at the same time.
+Flowers are circular objects within plants, which serve both purposes, representing Madeleine herself and, for Scottie, those “perfect moments” he wants to return to and relive forever.

 Mirrors